Nursery Rhyme Lesson Plans for Kindergarten plus a free file!

 Will he summon the courage to face his fear?

 This book is a collection of traditional Spanish poems that are presented in Spanish and in English.
 Here is what the publisher had to say.

 This groundbreaking bilingual collection of traditional rhymes celebrates childhood and Latin American heritage—a perfect book for those learning Spanish and fluent speakers alike.

 Nursery Rhymes for Shared Reading

-In this poem, students were looking for the letter “Hh”.
+In this poem, young children were looking for the letter “Hh”.
 Then we just used a cut-up transparent poly-plastic folder to highlight those letters (way easier to manage than highlighting tape.)
 On another day, you might look for sight words (or words that you know).
-You could also look for the rhyming words, capital letters, spaces between the words, or punctuation.
+You could also look for rhyming words, capital letters, spaces between the words, or punctuation.
 Think about all of those fantastic concepts about print you can work into this FUN activity.

 While your student helper is placing the highlighting card in the pocket chart, you will want your other students doing the same in their poetry notebooks.
 Note the QR code on the notebook.
 This version of the poetry notebook is from my Nursery Rhymes Poetry Music and Video File.
 Then students can listen to the video and sing along at home or in a choice center.

 Using Nursery Rhymes for Centers in Kindergarten

 We also have students work on a letter sort (students also have a print copy to follow along.)